Welcome to my vision board / reality work-in-progress!

 I'm so excited that eventually, I'll be able to move my little cottage industry business into this cottage, and it can also go by another name, 'home', if we need it to while we're building our dream home.
 Living onsite will help us keep a close eye on our forever-home build, as well as cut costs.

 We've already got our builder lined up for this.
-Summertown Metals has been infinitely wonderful to work with so far, and I'm excited for us to break ground in 2024 and get us all the way to dry-in.
+Summertown Metals has been infinitely wonderful to work with so far, and I'm excited for us to break ground in September 2024 and hopefully be in by New Year's.

 I've wanted to grow fruit trees since forever, and now that we have enough space to do whatever we want, we are in fact doing whatever we want.
 TN Nursery sent us 2 pink lady apple trees, 2 Methley plum trees, 2 peach trees, and 2 moonglow pear trees.

-After fighting with so many blackberry briars and catsclaw, along an abundance of some kind of tree that is a nightmare to cut, we finally have a clear open space to plant (aside from some tiny brush here & there).
+After fighting with so many blackberry briars and catsclaw, along an abundance of oak trees, we finally gained a clear open space to lime and plant (aside from some tiny brush here & there).
 It feels silly that opening up these two little areas took more time than clearing an entire acre in the northeast corner, but, here we are.

-We had a soil test done and amended our soil, so as soon as our fencing guy comes through and installs posts, we'll get our sweet little dormant trees in the ground (I'm terrified of them getting in the way of the tractor).
-Our pear and apple trees will go on this side of the ravine, with the stone fruit trees on the other side (just beyond that little fringe of trees).
+We had a soil test done and amended our soil, installed our fencing, and planted our sweet little dormant trees.
+We put the pear and apple trees on this side of the ravine, and the stone fruit trees on the other side (just beyond that little fringe of trees).

-Because in February, we have 8 grape vines arriving ready for planting.
-Grow Organic is sending us 4 merlot grape vines, 2 pinot noir (for my best friend Lauren), and 2 seedless white table grape vines.
+In February, we planted 8 grape vines!
+Grow Organic provided us 4 merlot grape vines, 2 pinot noir, and 2 seedless white table grape vines.
 We get to grow a vineyard.
 That sounds absolutely ridiculous to say, but hey, we are very extra people.

-It may not look like it right now (Nathan just got done weedwacking the entire area, so our next step is to rake/site prep/lime the soil to get the pH right.
-We're planting these vines in 2 rows along the edge of the same ravine the orchard is staggered between - that way they get natural water rolling downhill, and, they'll be pretty to look at out the cottage's kitchen window.
+After liming in the winter, I planted these vines in 2 rows along the edge of the same ravine the orchard is staggered between - that way they get natural water rolling downhill, and, they'll be pretty to look at out the cottage's kitchen window.

 *Trust the process*